Anomalous Linear and Quadratic Nodeless Surface Dirac Cones in Three-Dimensional Dirac Semimetals

 {\it Discussions and conclusions.---} We have unveiled the existence of two types of nodeless SDCs with linear and quadratic dispersion, quantized $\pi$ Berry phases and unconventional spin textures, expanding our understanding of the topological surface states and bulk-boundary correspondence in DSMs.
 Our predictions are of general relevance as our theory is based on two generic classes of DSMs.
 In experiments, the dispersion of the SDCs and the concomitant unconventional spin textures can be directly detected by using spin-resolved and angle-resolved photoemission spectroscopy~\cite{zhang2019multiple,Souma2011texture, Wang2011texture,Lv2015texture,Xu2016texture,Sakano2020texture,Dai2021texture}.
-To conclude, our findings enrich the types of SDCs with fascinating properties, opening directions for future studies of Dirac physics.
+To conclude, {\zb our work exemplifies that the subchiral symmetry can enrich the properties of the topological boundary states,} and our findings diversify the types of SDCs with fascinating properties, opening directions for future studies of unconventional Dirac physics.

 {\it Acknowledgements.---}We would like to thank Zhigang Wu for helpful discussions and insightful comments.
-This work is supported by the National Natural Science Foundation of China (Grant No.12174455) and the Natural Science Foundation of Guangdong Province (Grant No. 2021B1515020026).
+This work is supported by the National Natural Science Foundation of China (Grant No.12174455), the Natural Science Foundation of Guangdong Province (Grant No. 2021B1515020026), {\zb and the Guangdong Basic and Applied Basic Research Foundation (Grant No. 2023B1515040023)}.

 \begin{widetext}

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]}

 The supplemental material contains two sections.
 In the first section, we provide the derivation details of the low-energy surface Hamiltonians, spin textures, and Berry phases for the opposite-parity Dirac semimetal.
 In the second section, we derive the orbital-resolved spin textures associated with the surface Dirac cone in a topological insulator to highlight the difference of the surface Dirac cones in Dirac semimetals and topological insulators.